Description and Features

 Being in the Apple ecosystem, I found a great Readeck iOS app for my phone but could only find Chrome and Firefox extensions for desktop browsers and nothing for Safari.

-I created an Shortcut that could get the job done but the UI was clunky in that it required you to click “Share Shortcuts Save to Readeck” each time but I just wanted a simple button in my Safari toolbar.
+I created an Shortcut that worked somewhat although the UI was clunky in that it required you to click “Share → Shortcuts → Save to Readeck” each time and it wasn’t able to capture pages behind a paywall.
+I just wanted a simple button in my Safari toolbar that would grab pages reliably.

 Thus, out of my frustration, I decided to bite the bullet and create it myself and it works pretty well.
 I imagine there are probably others out there who might also find it useful so I looked into getting it into the App Store.

-Frankly, I’ve spent more time going through the developer application process, business and tax paperwork, App Store Connect processes and other administrative work than I did building the Safari Extension.
+Frankly, I’ve spent as much time going through the developer application process, business and tax paperwork, App Store Connect processes and other administrative work as I did building the Safari Extension.

 I hope you find it useful and worth the $0.99 price which will go towards paying for my Apple Developer license.